 Some people worry about getting bored once out cruising and away from the frivolous distractions of the house-bound life they have created.
 At home you have been moving through your life at a frantic pace, trying to please your boss, family, friends and creditors and accomplish a thousand tasks a day with an attention span that's shrunk to that of a chimp.
 Instant gratification and labor-avoidance is your current philosophy.
 From my observations, this description is generous to the majority of Westerners.
 Out cruising, if you're smart, you're going to let all that slip away in your wake.
 If it weren't for navigation concerns, I've been tempted to drop my watch overboard as well.

 Not to worry, there will be plenty to occupy your waking hours.
-On long passages you navigate, read, cook, exercise, stand watch, study the sea and weather conditions, sleep when you can.
+On long passages you navigate, read about places ahead, cook, exercise, stand watch, study the sea and weather conditions, sleep when you can.
 Some days you can take time to remember lost details of your harried life, make plans and dream your dreams without distraction.
 You'll regain senses you didn't know you'd lost.
 Once you make landfall, there is the socializing with the locals and other sailors and exploring your new environment.
 You'll be learning new skills, maybe a new language or two.
 A surprising amount of time is taken up in the mundane tasks of boat maintenance, fetching water, anchor tending, dealing with the dinghy, shopping and cooking, etc. And you'll want time for your hobbies as well, whether it's swimming, fishing, kayaking, windsurfing, writing, sketching or painting, carving, photography or whatever.
 Before you realize it, you will be back to work and wondering where the time went.
 Boredom?
 Not possible unless you are utterly lacking in imagination.
 If you can't mentally disengage from your previous lifestyle ashore, it's best to stay home.
 Please don't try to bring it all with you.

 How do you manage your links to shore while cruising?